nyris/sdk-kmp/CONTRIBUTING.md

-Our commit message format drive from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/). supported `<type>` are: fix, feat, ci, docs, style, test and project.
+Our commit message format drive from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/). supported `<type>` are: fix, feat, ci, docs, style, test, project and demo.

 Your commit should follow this format: